intergalacticfm/obs/README.md

 from your device.
 View your recording before sending it in to double check all went OK.

+Again, plan enough time, preferably a few days before you record a set, to test your specific OBS setup.
+That way you have time to let us help you solve any issues before your start recording.

 To avoid audio clipping, make sure the volume does not go into the red, also for any sound cards in between.
 As a safety precaution, use an independent MP3 recorder to records the audio of your set too. this has proven very useful!